Illocutionary act

 The concept of illocutionary acts was introduced into linguistics by the philosopher J. L. Austin in his investigation of the various aspects of speech acts.
-In his framework, locution is what was said and meant, illocution is what was done, and perlocution is what happened as a result.
+In his framework, locution is what was said, illocution is what was meant, and perlocution is the way it was received.

 When somebody says "Is there any salt?" at the dinner table, the illocutionary act is a request: "please give me some salt" even though the locutionary act (the literal sentence) was to ask a question about the presence of salt.
 The perlocutionary act (the actual effect), might be to cause somebody to pass the salt.

 Overview

-The notion of an illocutionary act is closely connected with Austin's doctrine of the so-called "performative" and "constative utterances": an utterance is "performative" if, and only if it is issued in the course of the "doing of an action" (1975, 5), by which, again, Austin means the performance of an illocutionary act (Austin 1975, 6 n2, 133).
+The notion of an illocutionary act is closely connected with Austin's doctrine of the so-called "performative" and "constative utterances": an utterance is "performative" if, and only if, it is issued in the course of the "doing of an action" (1975, 5), by which, again, Austin means the performance of an illocutionary act (Austin 1975, 6 n2, 133).
 According to Austin's original exposition in How to Do Things With Words, an illocutionary act is an act: